 Immune reconstitution inflammatory syndrome (IRIS) has been reported in the majority of TYSABRI treated patients who developed PML and subsequently discontinued TYSABRI.
 In almost all cases, IRIS occurred after plasma exchange was used to eliminate circulating TYSABRI.
 It presents as a clinical decline in the patient's condition after TYSABRI removal (and in some cases after apparent clinical improvement) that may be rapid, can lead to serious neurological complications or death and is often associated with characteristic changes in the MRI.
 TYSABRI has not been associated with IRIS in patients discontinuing treatment with TYSABRI for reasons unrelated to PML.
 In TYSABRI-treated patients with PML, IRIS has been reported within days to several weeks after plasma exchange.
 Monitoring for development of IRIS and appropriate treatment of the associated inflammation should be undertaken.

-- Educate patients on the benefits and risks of treatment with TYSABRI, ensure that the patient receives the Medication Guide, instruct them to read it, and encourage them to ask questions when considering TYSABRI.
-Patients may be educated by the enrolled prescriber or a healthcare provider under that prescriber's direction.
+- Educate patients on the benefits and risks of treatment with TYSABRI, ensure that patients receive the Medication Guide, and encourage them to ask questions.

-- Evaluate the patient three months after the first infusion, six months after the first infusion, and every six months thereafter, and for at least six months after discontinuing TYSABRI.
+- Evaluate patients three months after the first infusion, six months after the first infusion, every six months thereafter, and for at least six months after discontinuing TYSABRI.

-- Determine every six months whether patients should continue on treatment and if so reauthorize treatment every six months.
+- Determine every six months whether patients should continue on treatment and, if so, authorize treatment for another six months.

 Hypersensitivity reactions have occurred in patients receiving TYSABRI, including serious systemic reactions (e.g., anaphylaxis) which occurred at an incidence of < 1%.
 These reactions usually occur within two hours of the start of the infusion.
 Symptoms associated with these reactions can include urticaria, dizziness, fever, rash, rigors, pruritus, nausea, flushing, hypotension, dyspnea, and chest pain.
 Generally, these reactions are associated with antibodies to TYSABRI.